Persela Lamongan

 Persatuan Sepakbola Lamongan, commonly known as Persela, is an Indonesian professional football club based in Lamongan, East Java.
 Currently the club plays in Championship, the second tier of domestic football.

 History

 Although it has been established since 18 April 1967, Persela did not have major results at the beginning.
 Before 2003, Persela used to play in the lower divisions, before playing in the Super League.

-On 15 October 2017, Choirul Huda died from the injuries sustained during a match against Semen Padang F.C. in a Liga 1 match.
+On 15 October 2017, Choirul Huda died from the injuries sustained during a match against Semen Padang in a Liga 1 match.

 In the winter of 2017, Englishman Judan Ali was signed on a 2-year contract as their first foreign technical director.